SEAL-IIT-KGP/cache_based_pocs/003-threshold_choice/README.md

 The following run has been performed on `12th Gen Intel(R) Core(TM) i5-12500 (microcode: 0x35)`

-A reasonable threshold for this system could be aroun `500` rdtsc cycles.
+A reasonable threshold for this system could be around `500` rdtsc cycles.

 ![Sample run](./sample_histplot.png)